On the Arbitrary-Oriented Object Detection: Classification based Approaches Revisited: Experiments

-\textbf{Suitable window radius.} The Gaussian window form has shown best performance, while here we study the effect of radius of the window function.
+\textbf{Suitable window radius in CSL method.} The Gaussian window form has shown best performance, while here we study the effect of radius of the window function.
 When the radius is too small, the window function tends to a pulse function.
 Conversely, the discrimination of all predictable results becomes smaller when the radius is too large.
 Therefore, we choose a suitable radius range from 0 to 8, Table \ref{table:ablation_radius} shows the performance of the two detectors in this range.
 Although both detectors achieve the best performance with a radius of 6, the single-stage detection method is more sensitive to radius.
 We speculate that the instance-level feature extraction capability (like RoI Pooling \cite{girshick2015fast} and RoI Align \cite{he2017mask}) in the two-stage detector is stronger than the image-level in the single-stage detector.
 Therefore, the two-stage detection method can distinguish the difference between the two approaching angles.
-Figure \ref{fig:radius_vis} compares visualizations at different window raduis.
+Figure \ref{fig:radius_vis} compares visualizations using different window radius.
 When the radius is 0, the detector cannot learn any orientation and scale information, which is consistent with the performance of the pulse function above.
-As the radius becomes larger and optimal, the detector can learn the angle in any direction.
+As the radius becomes larger and more optimal, the detector can learn the angle in any direction.
+Please refer to the enlarged part of the figure.

+\textbf{Angle discretization granularity $\omega$.} In general, the smaller the angle discrete granularity $\omega$, the more accurate the angle predicted by the model, as shown in Figure \ref{fig:omega_vis}.
+However, considering that the criterion for judging the object to be detected is that IoU is greater than 0.5 (such as the DOTA-v1.0 dataset).
+Therefore, a proper $\omega$ can make the model have a certain degree of fault tolerance, and can achieve better detection performance.
+It can be seen from Table \ref{table:ablation_omega} that when the discrete granularity is 10, the CSL-based protocol can achieve the highest performance on the DOTA-v1.0 dataset, and when $\omega$ is 30, the excessive angular prediction error makes the performance of the model drop sharply.
+Discrete granularity $\omega$ can be approximated as a CSL technique with a rectangular window function, which has a certain tolerance in the divided angle interval.
+The difference between them is that CSL smooths between adjacent angle intervals.